2017–18 Real Madrid CF season: September

-The new month started with a 1–1 home draw with Levante after Lucas Vázquez scored the equalizer for Madrid.

 Marcelo signed a new contract on 13 September, keeping him at the club until the summer of 2022.
 The same day, Madrid kicked off the new Champions League season with a 3–0 victory over APOEL, with a brace from Ronaldo and a goal from Sergio Ramos.
 A day later, Isco renewed his contract until 2022.
 The contract from Dani Carvajal was extended to 2022 on 17 September 2017.
 Later that day, Madrid got a 3–1 victory at Real Sociedad after goals from Borja Mayoral, Bale and an own goal.
 Because of the first goal, Madrid scored in their 73rd consecutive match, equalling the record set by Santos FC in 1963.
 The contract of Benzema was extended until 2021 on 20 September 2017.
 On the same day, Madrid lost to Real Betis 0–1, conceding a late goal.
 The defeat also ended their goalscoring streak.
 Marcos Llorente's contract was extended until 2021 on 23 September 2017.
 A brace from Ceballos secured Madrid a 2–1 win over Alavés on the same day.
 Madrid produced a comprehensive 3–1 away victory against Borussia Dortmund in the Champions League just three days later, with a brace from Ronaldo and another goal from Bale.
 A day later, Raphaël Varane's contract was extended until 2022.
 On 28 September 2017, Asensio's contract was extended until 2023.